ApeXtreme

 ApeXtreme is a cancelled video game console that was developed by Apex Digital.
 While the console made a promising first appearance at the Consumer Electronics Show in January 2004, it had been cancelled by December of that year.
 The console was initially based on VIA's Glory Personal Gaming Console Platform (although Apex Digital later switched to an AMD CPU and NVIDIA GPU platform), and would have included a keyboard, mouse, game controller, 3.5 inch floppy disk reader, and a remote control.

 History

 The ApeXtreme was developed by Apex Digital and Digital Interactive Systems Corporation.

 The system was announced on January 8, 2004, and the system was shown later that year at E3 2004.

 It was reported that the home system was to be released in third quarter of 2004 and planned to be released in two distinct versions: a basic model for US$299, and a more powerful version for US$399.
-By the time Apex Digital dropped VIA, the price had raised to $499.95.
+By the time Apex Digital dropped VIA, the price had risen to $499.95.

 On December 22, 2004, Apex Digital began pivoting from a release of a gaming console, and on December 31, the console's release was placed on hold.